flatiron/viewful/README.md

 ## Creating Presenters for Isomorphic Views
 A "presenter" can be considered a function which takes data and programmatically applies it to a rendered view.

-In simple use-cases, you will not need to write a presenter as most templating languages for JavaScript take in markup and data, and return a rendered view.
-For Level 1 DOM rendering ( think generating HTML ), this is sufficient.
+In simple use-cases, you will not need to write a presenter as most templating languages for JavaScript support a `Render` method which takes in markup and data, and returns a rendered view.
+For Level 1 DOM rendering ( such as generating HTML ), using `Render` is sufficient.
 In most cases you won't have to think about "presenters".

-In more advanced use-cases, such as writing Isomorphic Views, you will want to create a presenter to act upon your view.
-This is particularly important when dealing with browser UI logic.
+In more advanced use-cases, such as writing Isomorphic Views that can gracefully fallback, you will want to create a presenter to act upon your view.
+This is particularly important when dealing with browser UI logic such as mouse and keyboard events.

 **Example:**

 ```
-/views
+/myview
   button.html
   button.js